moonbuggy/docker-python-musl-wheels/README.md

 Everything except `./build.sh <module>` is optional. `<module>` can include an `-openssl` or `-libressl` suffix, where relevant.

+Currently, `-libressl` builds won't build for the _s390x_ architecture, as `libressl-dev` isn't available from the Alpine package repo.

 If no `<module_version>` is provided the latest version from PyPi will be built.
 If `<python_version>` is omitted the latest version from the Docker Hub